 - increasing the minimum wage to $15.50 per hour

-- initiating the City’s first Climate Action Plan,
+- initiating the City’s first Climate Action Plan

-- leading efforts to pass a resolution for Indigenous People’s Day,
+- leading efforts to pass a resolution for Indigenous People’s Day

-- approving Flagstaff’s (and Arizona’s) first paid parental leave policy,
+- approving Flagstaff’s (and Arizona’s) first paid parental leave policy

 - opposing uranium mining and the transportation of the uranium ore and reaffirming Flagstaff as a nuclear free zone.

-Eva was born and raised in Slovakia and made Flagstaff, Arizona her home in 2000.
-She started her professional career in the renewable energy sector and, in 2003, began working in higher education.
 During her 14-year tenure at Northern Arizona University she held a number of positions, including Director of Strategic Planning and Executive Director for Marketing and Strategic Communications.
 Today, she is a National Communications and Technology Director for Restaurant Opportunities Centers United, working to raise wages and improve working conditions for the country’s 13 million restaurant workers.

-As a policymaker she consistently put people first, and she intends to bring that perspective into the Congress.
-While valuing fairness, inclusion, justice, peace, and democracy, she will champion universal healthcare, tuition-free college, immigration overhaul, and meaningful climate action through proposals like the Green New Dealand Indigenous rights, women’s reproductive rights, and workers’ rights.
+As a policymaker she consistently put people first, and she intends to bring that perspective into Congress.
+While valuing fairness, inclusion, justice, peace, and democracy, she will champion universal healthcare, tuition-free college, immigration overhaul, and meaningful climate action through proposals like the Green New Deal and Indigenous rights, women’s reproductive rights, and workers’ rights.
 She will also raise a strong voice against the never-ending wars that cost thousands of lives, bankrupt our economy and make us less safe.